 This year, Inventure Academy has adopted Ramagondanahalli Government School with a vision to transform the current school into a model English-medium Government School.
 In partnership with the Department of Public Instruction, Government of Karnataka, we intend to improve the quality of education in the school and explore a sustainable way of scaling up the ‘Inventure way of teaching-learning’, setting it up as a blueprint to share with other public schools and organizations.

 Arogya Bhagya is a health camp event for neighbourhood government schools.
-A day-long event, it took place at the Inventure campus and catered to over 300 students from these government schools.
-The event saw doctors and volunteers from the Inventure community volunteering their time and expertise to provide medical screening and create medical records (or Kahaaniyans) for these less privileged students.
+A day-long event, it took place at the Inventure campus and catered to over 300 learners from these government schools.
+The event saw doctors and volunteers from the Inventure community volunteering their time and expertise to provide medical screening and create medical records (or Kahaaniyans) for these less privileged learners.

-Our students and faculty sang songs and played soothing music for the residents.
+Our learners and faculty sang songs and played soothing music for the residents.

 Emotional Well Being

 The world today is replete with personal, professional and social pressure.
-We conduct life skills sessions and workshops that prepare our students for various situations, from everyday life in Primary School, to the difficult middle school years, and for college and beyond for our senior students.
-From emotional issues to abuse, from cyber etiquette and safety to effective parenting, our sessions are an immense source of practical training and knowledge for our students (and often their parents), encouraging a positive attitude and ensuring that they truly believe that happiness is a choice.
+We conduct life skills sessions and workshops that prepare our learners for various situations, from everyday life in Primary School, to the difficult middle school years, and for college and beyond for our senior learners.
+From emotional issues to abuse, from cyber etiquette and safety to effective parenting, our sessions are an immense source of practical training and knowledge for our learners (and often their parents), encouraging a positive attitude and ensuring that they truly believe that happiness is a choice.

 - Workshops on Personal Safety and Hygiene for Primary school